CodeWithDennis/larament/README.md

 ## Filament Configuration and Extra's

-- The primary [color](https://filamentphp.com/docs/3.x/support/colors) for the Filament Panel is set to `Color::Blue`.
+- The Filament Panel's primary color is set to blue.
-- [SPA](https://filamentphp.com/docs/3.x/panels/configuration#spa-mode) (Single Page Application) is enabled by default.
+- Single Page Application (SPA) mode is enabled by default, providing faster and smoother user experiences.
-- A custom login page that automatically pre-fills the email and password with seeded data, allowing for easy local testing without the need to manually enter credentials.
+- A custom login page auto-fills email and password with seeded data, removing the need for manual typing in local testing.
-- The global search keybinding is set to `CTRL + K` or `CMD + K` for macOS by default.
+- Global search keybinding is preset to `CTRL + K` or `CMD + K` (for macOS) for quick access to search functionality.
-- A PEST case for the UserResource that tests all functionalities.
+- A PEST test case for the `UserResource` ensures all functionalities are tested effectively.
-- A global search for users that contains the email in the search results.
+- The global user search includes email addresses in the search results for better user discovery.
-- A [custom action](https://github.com/CodeWithDennis/larament/blob/main/app/Filament/Actions/GeneratePasswordAction.php) for generating passwords on the user's profile page and user resource.
+- A custom password generator action is available on the user profile and user resource pages.
-- A [custom profile page](https://github.com/CodeWithDennis/larament/blob/main/app/Filament/Pages/App/Profile.php) that uses the above mentioned generate password action.
+- A custom profile page utilizes the password generation feature for streamlined user management.
-- A [custom theme](https://filamentphp.com/docs/3.x/panels/themes#creating-a-custom-theme) that is ready to be used which includes a sidebar separator.
+- A ready-to-use custom theme includes a sidebar separator for better UI organization.
-- All component labels are automatically translatable which means that you do not need to add `->translateLabel()` to your components.
+- All component labels are automatically translatable, so there’s no need to add `->translateLabel()` to individual components.

 ## Helpers
-You can also create your own helper functions for Laravel apps and PHP packages by having Composer automatically import them.
-Fortunately, this is already set up, and you can find the file in `app\Helpers.php`.
+You can create your own helper functions for Laravel apps and PHP packages, and Composer will import them automatically.
+I've already set this up for you, and you can find the file at `app\Helpers.php`.

 ## Packages